DaanVanVugt/h5pickle/README.md

 ### Caching
 A Least-Recently-Used (LRU) cache is used to keep `h5pickle.File` objects in based on the arguments passed to that function.
-On unpickling that cache is first checked to prevent us from opening the same file multiple times, and to make using the same file repetetively faster.
+On unpickling that cache is first checked to prevent us from opening the same file multiple times, and to make using the same file repeatedly faster.

 ## Setup
 First you need to install the PyPI or conda-forge package, or clone this repository in your path.